Devesh-N/Devesh-N/README.md

 - 👋 Hi, I’m @Devesh-N
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on Machine Learning Projects
+- 💞️ I’m looking to collaborate on DevOps Projects
 - 📫 You can reach me on Discord: Devesh Nair#9374

 <!---